-And in this atmosphere, Geshe Wangyal was a unique light, because he provided access to a living tradition.
-And a few of us had the great fortune to meet with him.
-A few of us actually lived with him and studied with him, like my colleagues Robert Thurman and Jeffrey Hopkins.
+In this atmosphere, Geshe Wangyal was a unique light because he provided access to a living tradition.
+A few of us had the great fortune to meet with him, and a few of us actually lived and studied with him, like my colleagues Robert Thurman and Jeffrey Hopkins.
 Unfortunately, I was not able to actually live with Geshe Wangyal.
-I was already at Harvard University and was already studying Buddhology, actually.
-I was always interested in it from a very, very, early age; so very naturally I went in that direction.
-But my family lived near Geshe Wangyal in New Jersey.
+I was already at Harvard University and was studying Buddhology.
+I was always interested in Buddhism from a very, very, early age, so very naturally, I went in that direction.
+However, my family lived near Geshe Wangyal in New Jersey.
 Once I started studying the Tibetan language at Harvard, then when I would visit my family at home, I started to go to Geshe Wangyal’s monastery.

-Then, equipped with the languages, he encouraged us to go to India and to study with the Tibetan masters there, especially under His Holiness the Dalai Lama.
-And to get the best of both systems of education, the traditional as well as the Buddhological, and whatever we learned to try to put that into personal practice among us.
-Geshe Wangyal himself was a great master in combining these two aspects, because he taught us not only the text and meditation, but he also worked with us on our personalities.
+Then, equipped with the languages, he encouraged us to go to India and study with the Tibetan masters there, especially under His Holiness the Dalai Lama, and to get the best of both systems of education, the traditional as well as the Buddhological, and whatever we learned to try to put that into personal practice.
+Geshe Wangyal himself was a great master in combining these two aspects because he taught us not only the texts and meditation, but he also worked with us on our personalities.

 As His Holiness the Dalai Lama always emphasizes, Buddhism is intended for self-transformation.
-The point is to recognize what’s the source of our problems and social problems, and to see that these are caused by confusion: confusion about reality, about how we exist and how others exist, and confusion about how the world exists.
-And because of that confusion, we have all sorts of disturbing emotions.
-We think that we are the only one in the world, we’re the most important one; so we have selfishness and greed and anger toward those who get in our way.
-And that produces problems not only for ourselves, but for everybody.
-But these problems are made by us, by humanity, out of our confusion; therefore, His Holiness says it can be solved by humanity.
+The point is to recognize what’s the source of our problems and social problems and to see that these are caused by confusion: confusion about reality, about how we exist and how others exist, and confusion about how the world exists.
+Because of that confusion, we have all sorts of disturbing emotions.
+We think that we are the only one in the world; we’re the most important one, so we have selfishness and greed and anger toward those who get in our way.
+That produces problems not only for ourselves, but for everybody.
+However, these problems are made by us, by humanity, out of our confusion; therefore, His Holiness says they can be solved by humanity.

-And so Geshe Wangyal would work with the students’ personalities in a very challenging way.
-Once he had the students staying and help to build a new house.
-Geshe-la was also very practical in terms of how to make things and how to do things.
-He showed everybody even how to sew clothes and how to cook, because Buddhism is not something separate from our ordinary lives, it is part of everything that we do.
-So one of the students was up on the roof of this house being constructed, and Geshe Wangyal climbed up on the ladder to the roof, he went over to the student and started yelling at him.
+Geshe Wangyal would work with students’ personalities in a very challenging way.
+Once, he had students staying and helping to build a new house.
+Geshe-la was also very practical in terms of how to make and do things.
+He showed everybody even how to sew clothes and how to cook because Buddhism is not something separate from our ordinary lives; it is part of everything that we do.
+One day, one of the students was up on the roof of this house being constructed.
+Geshe Wangyal climbed up on the ladder to the roof, and he went over to the student and started yelling at him.
 He said, “You are doing this completely wrong.
 You are ruining the whole thing!
 Get out of here!”
-And the student said “What do you mean I’m doing it wrong?
+And the student said, “What do you mean I’m doing it wrong?
 I’m doing it exactly as you told me to do it.”
-And Geshe Wangyal said “Aha!
-That’s the selfish me that’s to be refuted.
+And Geshe Wangyal said, “Aha!
+That’s the me that’s to be refuted.
 That’s the false me.”
-And so in these types of ways, in real life, Geshe Wangyal would help us to recognize what is the source of our confusion.
+In these types of ways, in real life, Geshe Wangyal would help us to recognize what is the source of our confusion.
 This is the type of great teacher he was.
-He not only taught texts, he didn’t only chant rituals and read rituals, he also worked with the students to transform themselves, and then to study Buddhology, become doctors in Buddhology, and then to go on, if possible, to teach at universities.
+He not only taught texts, he didn’t only chant and read rituals, he also worked with students to transform themselves, and then to study Buddhology, become doctors in Buddhology, and then to go on, if possible, to teach at universities.

-So Robert Thurman and Jeffrey Hopkins did that and have been teaching at American Universities, and I went to India and stayed in India and tried to serve His Holiness the Dalai Lama in various ways.
-If we look now in the American universities, we find that the generation of professors who teach Buddhist studies, many of them are students of Thurman and Hopkins.
-And they are persons who combine Buddhist practice with Buddhological training.
+Robert Thurman and Jeffrey Hopkins did that and have been teaching at American universities.
+I went to India and stayed in India and tried to serve His Holiness the Dalai Lama in various ways.
+If we look now in the American universities, we find that many of the generation of professors who teach Buddhist studies were students of Thurman and Hopkins, and they are persons who combine Buddhist practice with Buddhological training.
 They invite great masters from India, Tibetan masters, to teach Buddhism at the universities.
-And so now the whole living tradition of Buddhism as a practice and as a way of life is combined with the Buddhological scientific approach.
+Now, the whole living tradition of Buddhism as a practice and as a way of life is combined with the Buddhological, scientific approach.

-So I think that we need to thank Geshe Wangyal for being an inspiration that helped to bring all of this about.
-This is a great honor and tribute to the Kalmyk people, which you can be very proud of it.
-This has been a great contribution to the development of Buddhism in the present day world, especially among a society today that has often lost sight of its traditional values.
-So it’s very important and inspiring that this same approach is being encouraged here in Kalmykia, Geshe Wangyal’s homeland, and it is very wonderful that we have this conference here on the 400th anniversary of the Kalmyks being here in this part of Russia, which itself has a big significance of the bringing of these two cultures together, traditional Buddhist and European.
-And I hope that many of the young students here can be inspired in a similar way in which my generation was inspired in America by Geshe Wangyal, so that this combined approach of Buddhist spiritual practice and Buddhology can flourish here as well.
+I think that we need to thank Geshe Wangyal for being an inspiration that helped to bring all of this about.
+This is a great honor and tribute to the Kalmyk people, which you can be very proud of.
+This has been a great contribution to the development of Buddhism in the present-day world, especially among a society today that has often lost sight of its traditional values.
+It’s very important and inspiring that this same approach is being encouraged here in Kalmykia, Geshe Wangyal’s homeland, and it is very wonderful that we have this conference here on the 400th anniversary of the Kalmyks being here in this part of Russia, which itself has a big significance of bringing these two cultures together, traditional Buddhist and European.
+I hope that many of the young students here can be inspired in a similar way in which my generation was inspired in America by Geshe Wangyal, so that this combined approach of Buddhist spiritual practice and Buddhology can flourish here as well.